CBad1024/Badrinath-APCSA-Halloween-Project/README.md

 # Badrinath APCSA Halloween Project
- Halloween Project for AP CSA
+This project is my submission for the "Halloween Project" in my AP CSA class.